How do you understand submission in the Bible?

 See where I’m going with this?
 Paul doesn’t mention anything about doing what one feels like doing in Ephesians 5.
 He simply tells wives to respect their husbands, and he tells husbands to love their wives.
 He offers these as wise choices and behaviors that lead to a godly, thriving marriage.

-It probably seemed to his family that the submission verse was the most important passage of Scripture to him when it came to how he wanted his household to run.
+It probably seemed to his family that the verse about submission Bible was the most important passage of Scripture to him when it came to how he wanted his household to run.
 In their own words, I’ve heard each of those two women express their heartache over never feeling truly loved or adored by him.

 If the legalistic, chauvinistic, misogynistic application of this submission concept leads only to bullying, heartache and divorce, then we must be off base.
 That’s certainly not God’s vision for marriage, so it cannot be the correct interpretation of this concept.
-I want to humbly offer a new way of viewing this concept of submission.
+I want to humbly offer a new way of viewing this concept of submission in the Bible.

 Submission in the Bible

-In light of all the Bible teaches about love and marriage, I believe there are five important factors men need to understand about “submission.”
+In light of all the Bible teaches about love and marriage, I believe there are five important factors men need to understand about submission in the Bible.
 In no particular order…

 1. Submission in marriage always begins with MUTUAL submission to Christ.